vygr/ChrysaLisp/STATUS.md

 Moved the object tracking node into the mem block header.
 This means that there is no requirement to use cross compilation to switch build types.
-You do need to restart after you switch the *debug_mode* setting as that is in the cached and shared boot environment !
+You do need to restart after you switch the *debug_mode* setting as that's in the cached and shared boot environment !
 So remember to restart before doing the 'make boot'.